 So here is the quantum computer, calculating with qubits.
 In simple terms this means we allow mixed decisions: the choice is between “yes”, “no”, and “both” and “none”.
 So our decision element suddenly has 4 states instead of 2.
 That way the quantum computer surpasses our binary thinking, and will be able to develop a higher level of intelligence than we can imagine.
 Remember how we used the quadrant to overcome dual decisions?
 It could lead to new combinations, give insights in interesting dimensions we do not expect and so forth.
 And in its simple form it reduced the communication.
 Similar advantages are with qubits.

 The quantum computer is still under development; only the principle techniques are available.
-In this time of exponential growth this technology will complete faster than previous breakthrough discoveries.
+For a recent update, please read “Are Practical Quantum Computers Coming in 2018? “ In this time of exponential growth this technology will complete faster than previous breakthrough discoveries.
 It’s a matter of time before major processing centers have servers with quantum computers.
 Then the overall internet intelligence will rise to unpredictable heights, and that’s the moment when we have created our super-intelligence.
 Following the line of evolution, this next step will help us survive.
 Well….. only if we do things right!
 There’s a big discussion about how higher intelligence always causes extinction of creatures with lower intelligence.
 But I do have hope because the Internet of Things couples human behavior into the system.
 Maybe a future step in evolution is to also connect our brain to this network: when we’re integrated part of that system, we will be safe.
 But that’s all futuristic dreaming.
 We’d better face reality of today!

 There have always been refugees who fled their country because of political prosecution or life threatening circumstances.
 The last years we see an increasing number of people seek their way to Western Europe because of war and unsure future outlook.
 That there are more and more people aware of the possibilities, including what our politicians have said in the heat of election debates, is because of internet.
 And finding ways to escape the country is easier for the same reasons: maps and instructions are available anytime.
 Last but not least the refugees have some notion about life in Europe: they even know how to use the local laws to secure their status.
 Meanwhile we see an increase of ethnic and religious conflicts, and the result is a rising number of foreigners entering western European countries.
 This migration may trigger other effects, and I’m not sure if this already is an example of sudden exponential growth.
 If it is, the system will have to change, for this is only the beginning!